 - Companies that have gone into liquidation have a framework in place which could facilitate a successful claim for personal injury.

-If you are unsure which of these two categories your personal injury claim fits into, then use the contact information at the bottom of the page to get in touch with us, and we can help you find out which situation fits your case.
+If you are unsure which of these two categories your personal injury claim fits into, get in touch with us.
+And we can help you find out which situation fits your claim against a dissolved company.

 Whilst claiming from a liquidated company is often possible, claiming from a business that simply closed its doors is often not.
 However, if the shop in question was operated as a sole trader, by a single individual, and not a Limited Company, then you may be able to pursue this person for damages.

 You will need legal representation to do this, so contact us to talk over your options, and we will let you know if we think we can help you.